ChrisMM/tikibase/README.md

 ### Limitations

-- it would be nice to reference other files via `#shortname` rather than creating a Markdown link to the file
+- it would be nice to reference other files via **#shortname** rather than having to create a Markdown link to the file

 ### Development